Acústico MTV: Titãs

-Conception and promotion
+Conception

+The band was initially reluctant about participating in the project, resisting to it for about 3-4 years.
+They were finally convinced by MTV, which highlighted its success abroad, but as long as they could set up the whole thing to their taste.
+Their idea was "to go radical.
+Let's do it with an orchestra, let's depart from rock'n roll and do something totally different."
+The label's president, André Midani, however, was skeptical and questioned the group's ability to play "bossa nova" for having "the essence of a punk rock band".

+Then vocalist and bassist Nando Reis believes Titãs's Acústico set the trend of having special guests in Acústico MTV shows.
+In order to create the brass and wind arrangements of the songs, the group invited Jaques Morelenbaum.
+The then septet rented a house in Granja Viana, where guitarist Marcelo Fromer lived, to rehearse.

+The album marked the return of longtime producer Liminha, with whom they recorded up to Õ Blésq Blom (1989).
+They had already worked again together in the special single "Pela Paz", a song for an anti-gun ownership campaign.

 Despite it having been a radio and commercial success, the band rejected the idea of it being an album conceived with commercial interests.
 They said creating these versions for their own songs was a challenge.
 As vocalist and bassist Nando Reis said, "we had to prove that Titãs could be different from Titãs and still be as good as them".
 They were afraid of sounding "pathetic", but were happy with growing their audience and to be back on the radio.
 Reis said the work was "a relief.
 It is very important for a band of this size to be popular.
 We have no underground vocation.
 I have no vocation to perform for half a dozen people.
 This does not mean to make the work mediocre".
-The album was also thought of as a celebration of the band's 15th anniversary.
+The album was also thought of as a celebration of the band's 15th anniversary, more precisely of their very first show.
+One year later, when they released its successor Volume Dois, members admitted that they ran some risks by transforming long standing hits, to the point that they could no longer tell composition from arrangement.